unccd/Prais4-reporting-manual/SO2.md

 Indicator SO 2-1 estimates the living standard of populations in monetary terms.

-Two metrics may be used for this purpose and Parties should specify which of the two metrics to report:
+Two metrics may be used for this purpose and Parties should specify which one is to be used for reporting:

 - Proportion of the population below the international poverty line, or